 3. Carry your phone with you.
 Always.
 Always.
 Always.
 Now that you’re with child, you’re responsible for not just yourself!
 I carry my phone with me on every single walk, no matter how short, just in case I were to slip and fall, accidentally overheat, or need Adam to come pick me up for whatever reason.
 A few nights ago I was walking by myself after it had rained and I slipped walking down our hill and did the splits, which you can guess freaked me out a little.
 I texted Adam right away and let him know that I had slipped but that I was ok and would be home later than expected so I could walk slower.

 4. Use a harness on your dog instead of just a collar.
 Truckee hates her harness.
 She will do everything in her power to HIDE from us when she sees us bring it out.
 But, once it’s on her, she’s fine.
 I however, love her harness!
-(We use this one from Kong) It connects under both her arm pits, and pulls her from her arms and chest, instead of yanking on her neck.
+(We use a Kong harness, similar to this one) It connects under both her arm pits, and pulls her from her arms and chest, instead of yanking on her neck.
 I feel much more in control of her, and she is always calmer with it on as well.

 5. Wear sturdy shoes.
 Like I mentioned before, now that your balance is a little different and you really don’t want to fall, wearing sturdy shoes is a must.
 Don’t fall prey to walking in flip flops or other loose sandals “just because you’re walking.”
 I loyally wear either my Chacos or a pair of running shoes every time.
 With both, my feet are secure, comfortable, and I’m not prone to tripping!